sdv-dev/SDV/_sources/user_guides/benchmarking/index.rst.txt

 Benchmarking Framework
 ======================

-The Synthetic Data Vault offers a collection of benchmarking tools that evaluate different types of *synthetic data generators* on large number of datasets under uniform conditions that allow their results to be compared.
+The benchmarking of the SDV Synthetic Data Generators is done using the `Synthetic Data Gym (SDGym) <https://github.com/sdv-dev/SDGym>`__, a library from the Synthetic Data Vault Project that offers a collection of tools to run synthetic data generators in a large collection of datasets and then apply the metrics from our :ref:`evaluation_framework` to assess how good the generated data is.

 .. toctree::
     :titlesonly:

-    single_table
+    install
+    synthesizers
+    datasets
+    run